yggame/MGDUN/README.md

 # MGDUN
-code for Model-Guided Multi-Contrast Deep Unfolding Network  for MRI Super-resolution Reconstruction
+Pytorch codes for the paper "Model-Guided Multi-Contrast Deep Unfolding Network  for MRI Super-resolution Reconstruction", ACM MM 2022

 main.py will be released！

+This repository is under construction.